merciremi/remicodes/_drafts/how-to-use-delegated-types.md

 - Not necessarily have same api accroS child classes (how do you handle qtuff then?)
 - Child classes are not there to be instantiated in isolation

-Maybe plan for post:

-- The initial requieement
-- The first plan and pitfalls
-- Final implementation and learnings